9 Reasons Your Natural Hair Is Not Getting Any Longer

 Because your hair is in a protective style like braids or twists, sebum, the natural oils from your scalp, which lubricate the scalp and keep the hair hydrated are not able to make it down the entire hair shaft, causing the hair to dry out and break off.
 Especially the ends, which are the oldest and usually the most fragile part of the hair, need extra moisture.

-Make sure to add moisture back into your hair when you are wearing your hair in a protective style.
-I usually like to spray make hair with a leave-in conditioner & water mixture to detangle and then add a butter, like the Sugarmane Repair & Nourish Hair Butter to seal the moisture into my strands before restyling.
+I usually like to spray my hair with a leave-in conditioner & water mixture to detangle and then add a butter, like the Sugarmane Repair & Nourish Hair Butter to seal the moisture into my strands before styling or restyling.

 The other reason for wearing your hair in one style for too long can be damaging, is that it puts a lot of pressure on the scalp and hair follicles.
 The tension and pull on the hair and the root out and cause hair loss.

-To avoid any damage make sure any style, especially one like box braids with feed-in extensions are not braided pulling to tight on the scalp and arent too heavy.
+To avoid any damage make sure any style, especially one like box braids with feed-in extensions are not braided pulling to tight on the scalp and aren't too heavy.
+Opt for medium sized braids so there isn't so much tension on small sections and avoid wearing extra long heavy styles for too long to avoid extended pulling on your follicles.

 We have all heard of heat damage and know that styling with excessive heat, especially when applied directly to the hair can be damaging.
-Heat just like chemical treatments damages the hair cuticle, meaning the hair becomes unable to retain moisture, making the hair fragile and subject to breakage.
+Heat just like chemical treatments, heat damages the hair cuticle, meaning it wears away and the hair becomes unable to retain moisture, making the hair fragile and subject to breakage.

 To avoid heat damage avoid any direct heat when styling your hair like blow-drying with a concentration nozzle or flat ironing/straightening.